myang5/curriculum-test/README.md

 ## Scripts

-- `add-unit-submodules` - a script that iterates over the `unitConfig.json` and adds each `origin` value as a submodule
+- `add-submodules` - a script that iterates over the `unitConfig.json` and adds each `origin` value as a submodule

 - `view-submodules` - a test bash script to test the `git submodule foreach` command